Hyperbolic Sliced-Wasserstein via Geodesic and Horospherical Projections: Background

 This transform admits a dual operator $R^*:C_0(\mathbb{R}\times S^{d-1})\to C_0(\mathbb{R}^d)$, with $C_0(\mathbb{R}\times S^{d-1})$ the set of continuous functions that vanish at infinity, such that for all $g\in C_0(\mathbb{R}\times S^{d-1})$, $\langle Rf,g\rangle_{\mathbb{R}\times S^{d-1}} = \langle f, R^*g\rangle_{\mathbb{R}^d}$ \citep{bonneel2015sliced}.
 This allows defining the Radon transform of a measure $\mu\in\mathcal{M}(\mathbb{R}^d)$ as the measure $R\mu\in\mathcal{M}(\mathbb{R}\times S^{d-1})$ satisfying for all $g\in C_0(\mathbb{R}\times S^{d-1})$, $\langle R\mu,g\rangle_{\mathbb{R}\times S^{d-1}}=\langle \mu,R^*g\rangle_{\mathbb{R}^d}$ \citep{boman2009support}.
 Then, it was shown in \citep{bonneel2015sliced} that, by denoting by $(R\mu)^\theta$ the disintegration \emph{w.r.t.} to the uniform distribution on $S^{d-1}$,

 Therefore, $SW_p^p(\mu,\nu) = 0$ implies that, for $\lambda$-ae $\theta$, $(R\mu)^\theta = (R\nu)^\theta$, which implies that $\mu=\nu$ by injectivity of the Radon transform on measures.

 \looseness=-1 Many variants of this distance were recently proposed.
 Most lines of work considered different subspaces for projecting the data: hypersurfaces \citep{kolouri2019generalized}, Hilbert curves \citep{li2022hilbert} or subspace of higher dimensions \citep{lin2020projection,lin2021projection}.
-When it comes to data living on Riemannian manifolds, the only extension of SW deals with objects intrinsic to the sphere \citep{bonet2022spherical}.
+When it comes to data living on Riemannian manifolds, \citet{rustamov2020intrinsic} defined a variant on compact manifolds and \citet{bonet2022spherical} extended SW for spherical data.